 Water Meter Reading

 Naperville’s Electric and Water Utilities are proud to provide high-quality, reliable electric and water services to Naperville residents and businesses.
 Although the City reads electric meters through an automated process, water meters are read by meter readers on a monthly basis.
-Currently, around eight contracted meter readers are responsible for reading almost 50,000 water meters each month.
+Currently, six contracted meter readers are responsible for reading almost 50,000 water meters each month.

 To help our residents understand when meter readers might be in their neighborhood, and what to expect, here is some information about Naperville’s water meter reading process.

-Your Meter is Read Once a Month
+Your Meter is Read on a Schedule

 Because of Naperville’s size, not all water meters are read on the same day.
 Depending on where you live, your meter is read at a certain time of the month.
-Due to holidays and weekends, the exact day the meter is read may shift from month-to-month; however, the meter will be read around the same time each month.
+Due to holidays and weekends, the exact day the meter is read may shift from month-to-month; however, the meter will be read around the same time of the month.

 When is your water meter read?